IceKhan13/QiskitFlow/README.md

 Platform for tracking, sharing and running quantum experiments in a clean and understandable for developers, researchers and students manner.

+> Alpha release is in the works.
+Alpha release refactored components of QiskitFlow will be located in `qiskitflow_lib`, `qiskitflow_server`, `qiskitflow_ui` folders.
+Later on folders developed during hackathon will be removed.

 * [General overview](#general-overview)
 * [Deployment](#deployment-options)
 * [Screenshots](#screenshots)